Flora of Scotland: Rare species

-Some of Scotland's flowering plant species have extremely restricted ranges in the country.
+Some of Scotland's flowering plants have extremely restricted ranges in the country.
 These include Diapensia lapponica, found only on the slopes of Sgurr an Utha, Argyll and Mountain Bearberry, recorded at only a few mainland locations, and on Skye and Orkney.
-The pinewoods of Strathspey contain rare species such as Creeping Lady's Tresses, Twinflower and the One-flowered Wintergreen.
+The pinewoods of Strathspey contain rare species such as creeping lady's tresses, twinflower and the one-flowered wintergreen.
 Plans to protect the Intermediate Wintergreen, also found here, were introduced in 2008.
-Other nationally rare species include Tufted Saxifrage, Alpine Catchfly, Sword-leaved Helleborine, Norwegian Sandwort, Dark-red Helleborine, Iceland Purslane, Small Cow-wheat and Yellow Oxytropis.
+Other nationally rare species include tufted saxifrage, alpine catchfly, sword-leaved helleborine, norwegian sandwort, dark-red helleborine, Iceland purslane, small cow-wheat and yellow oxytropis.
+Young's helleborine (Epipactis helleborine var. youngiana) is a rare endemic orchid principally found on bings created by the coal-mining industry in the Central Lowlands and classified as endangered.

 Invasive plants

-A number of non-native, invasive species have been identified as a threat to native biodiversity; Giant Hogweed, Japanese knotweed, Himalayan balsam and Rhododendron ponticum are generally regarded as the 'big 4'.
+Some non-native, invasive species have been identified as a threat to native biodiversity; Giant Hogweed, Japanese knotweed, Himalayan balsam and Rhododendron ponticum are generally regarded as the 'big 4'.
 In May 2008 it was announced that psyllid lice from Japan, which feed on the Knotweed, may be introduced to the UK to bring the plant under control.
 This would be the first time that an alien species has been used in Britain in this way.
-Scientists at the Commonwealth Agricultural Bureaux International do not believe the lice will cause any environmental damage.
+Scientists at the Commonwealth Agricultural Bureaux International did not believe the lice would cause any environmental damage.
 Over-grazing caused by the large numbers of Red Deer and sheep has also resulted in the impoverishment of moorland and upland habitats and a loss of native woodland.
 In 2012, the Scottish Government published a "Code of Practice on Non-Native Species" to help people understand their responsibilities and provide guidance as to which public body has responsibility for the various habitats involved.

+Naturalised plants

+Among naturalised plants within the British Isles, some, such as Magellan ragwort and pig fern are restricted to Scotland.